stella-cv/docs/docs/installation.rst

     --no-sleep               not wait for next frame in real time --auto-term              automatically terminate the viewer
     --log-level arg (=info)  log level
-    --eval-log               store trajectory and tracking times for evaluation -p, --map-db arg         store a map database at this path after SLAM

 .. _section-server-setup: